-So, how can someone with a background in information technology (IT) take advantage of the favorable climate and transition into healthcare?
+This does not mean that someone with a background in IT can’t take advantage of the favorable climate and transition into healthcare.

 Possessing IT experience is a great way to get into health IT, but it’s a good idea to also learn as much as you can about healthcare to set yourself apart.